stl3/AlienGraph/About.md

 ## Trust Scoring

 We understand that much of this information can be subjective and qualitative.
-As such, we've [created a a trust scoring model](https://docs.google.com/spreadsheets/d/1CUarxE7P1cPwgWXwJzzeWnZGm1c6Wp2Ttazdt3VPM_s/edit?pli=1#gid=0) that is applied to much of the content on this site and each writeup/piece of content will have an associated "Trust Score" at the top of the page.
+As such, we've [created a trust scoring model](https://docs.google.com/spreadsheets/d/1CUarxE7P1cPwgWXwJzzeWnZGm1c6Wp2Ttazdt3VPM_s/edit?pli=1#gid=0) that is applied to much of the content on this site and each writeup/piece of content will have an associated "Trust Score" at the top of the page.
 For more information, see [[Trust Scores]].

 ## Why Do We Need This?